stocchi/speedrun-notes/yellow/cea/README.md

 Enter the Pokémon Center.
 Open your item menu:
 - Swap Iron x1 in your inventory with v_t_m in Map Data (3 slots below warping)
-- Swap Roaming TMs with Master Ball in warping and toss 190
+- Swap Roaming TMs with Master Ball in warping and toss 190 first x0
 - Swap Ultra Ball x0 in Brightness with Soulbadge in Rival Name
-- Swap 0x76 in Rival Name with Parlyz Heal x94 in your inventory
+- Swap 0x76 in Rival Name (down 2) with Parlyz Heal x94 in your inventory
-- Swap HP Up with 4 in Text Pointer
+- Swap HP Up (up2) with 4 in Text Pointer
 - Scroll up to Great Ball x1 above warping
 - Exit the Center to warp to Cinnabar Island